mhenderson-so/haproxyctl/README.md

 HAProxyCTL is a small Golang library for retriving the control settings from a haproxy instance over HTTP.

-It is used for querying remote HAProxy instances, and can send server actions.
+It is used for querying remote HAProxy instances, and can send server actions such as putting a server into maintenance, or disabling health checks.

-For details about usage, including commands, see the [GoDoc documentation below]((#godoc-documentation-haproxyctl).
+For details about usage, including commands, see the [GoDoc documentation below](#godoc-documentation-haproxyctl).

 <!-- TOC -->